-The Vasse Wonnerup wetlands provide habitat to thousands of Australian and international water bird species as well as supporting the largest breeding population of black swans in the state.
-In 1990 the wetlands were recognised as a “Wetland of International Importance” under the Ramsar Convention.
-The Ramsar status of the wetland is based on several criteria.
-Criteria 5 is that the wetland regularly supports > 20,000 waterfowl and Criteria 6 that it supports at least 1% of the individuals of a population of Black Winged Stilt Himantopus himantopus (2118), the Australian Shelduck Tadorna tadornoides (779), the Red-Necked Avocet Recurvirostra novaehollandiae (756) and the Australasian Shoveler Spatula rhynchotis (74).
+The Vasse Wonnerup wetlands provide habitat to thousands of Australian and international waterbird species as well as supporting one of the largest breeding populations of Black Swans in the state.
+In 1990, the wetlands were recognised as a “Wetland of International Importance” under the Ramsar Convention.
+The Ramsar status of the wetland is based on two criteria.
+Criterion 5 is that the wetland regularly supports 20,000 or more waterbirds and Criterion 6 is that it supports at least 1% of the individuals of a population of Black-winged Stilt (Himantopus himantopus), the Red-necked Avocet (Recurvirostra novaehollandiae), the Australian Shelduck (Tadorna tadornoides) and the Australasian Shoveler (Spatula rhynchotis).

 Number of birds (per guild)